alishahid9/alishahid.github.io/index.md

 ## Food Mamba: A Serpent of Triumph

 From this chaos rose **Food Mamba**, birthed in 2024 by Ali and Hira’s unyielding hands.
 Bootstrapped with their own sweat and soul, it was a women‑led marvel—a tech serpent slithering through Toronto’s corporate dining scene.
 With 200 vendors bound to its coils, it served over 1,000 orders to 300 clients by 2025, its platform a spell of efficiency cast beyond Canada’s shores.
-Titans like Amazon and EY bowed to its brilliance, while dreams of Vancouver, Calgary, and Ottawa shimmered on the horizon.

 Ali’s vision was vast—an empire where artificial intelligence would weave through event planning, conjuring feasts that left mortals awestruck.
 Venture capital loomed, a golden key to unlock Food Mamba’s reach into every Canadian hearth.
 It was no mere business, but a revolution—a dance of taste and tech that promised to rewrite how a nation dined.